 Food is often used as a pick up when we are feeling tired and the thing is symptoms of tiredness can actually be mistaken for hunger.
 First off you need to get into a good sleeping routine; the optimum time to sleep has been found to be between seven to eight hours so make sure you are getting your quota.
 Also think about the times when you feel tired the most, is it a mid afternoon slump or maybe just when you get in from work?
 Once you establish a pattern of when you tend to feel tired you can combat it by going for healthier snacks rather than raiding the vending machine to give you a perk up.

 So many people overeat to fill time simply because they're bored or do not have anything interesting to do or look forward to.
 And when people are bored they tend to park themselves in front of the TV which can inevitably lead to snacking.
 It's the same if you feel unfulfilled by your job — lack of motivation in the workplace probably accounts for a massive percentage of cafeteria sales.
-Obviously you need to focus on the root of the problem, if it's at home find alternative things to do; call someone, go online, read a magazine — anything that stops you from heading to the fridge.
-And if it's at work — maybe ask for more responsibility, take on additional projects or even ask yourself if it's time for a change.
+Obviously you need to focus on the root of the problem, if it's at home find alternative things to do; call someone, go online, read a magazine, just do anything that stops you from heading to the fridge.
+And if it's at work, maybe ask for more responsibility, take on additional projects or even ask yourself if it's time for a change.

 You've drunk too much